nazmul609/task_manager/README.md

 Task Manager Applicaion.
 A simple application created using crud operations.
+One can create task, edit , update , delete and see the completed task.

 #Php #Laravel #Mysql